Betcha by Golly, Wow: Norman Connors / Phyllis Hyman version

-Another version of "Betcha by Golly, Wow!" was released 1976 by American musician Norman Connors on his Buddah Records album "You Are My Starship" featuring Phyllis Hyman on vocals.
-What sets this version apart is the extended length (6:23), with alto and soprano saxaphone riffs by Carter Jefferson and Gary Bartz.
-This version reached #29 on 1976 US R&B charts.
+Another version of "Betcha by Golly, Wow!" was released 1976 by American musician Norman Connors on his Buddah Records album You Are My Starship, featuring Phyllis Hyman on vocals.
+What sets this version apart is the extended length (6:23), with alto and soprano saxophone riffs by Carter Jefferson and Gary Bartz.
+This version reached No. 29 on 1976 US R&B chart.

 Prince version

 Another version of "Betcha by Golly, Wow!" was released by American musician Prince (his stage name at that time being a symbol with no known pronunciation, see cover art) on his 20th album, Emancipation (1996).
 Prince had stated that he always wanted to release his own version but his record company, Warner Bros.
 Records, had not permitted it.
 The CD single was released in two formats in the UK, one with a picture sleeve and one with an orange cardboard sleeve that included a picture disc and a mini-poster.
 The song was also issued on cassette.
 All versions of the single had "Right Back Here in My Arms" as the B-side.
 Both tracks were the album versions.
 The track was released as a promotional single in the US; a music video was also produced.

 The song was released on Mayte Garcia's (Prince's then-wife) 23rd birthday.
 Garcia also appeared in the video; she played herself in the doctor's office, confirming she is pregnant and revealing this to Prince when he walks into the room.
 One of the backgrounds of the video is Prince's own Paisley Park Studios.

 It charted fairly well in the US, based on airplay figures (in the US promotional singles were not allowed to chart until late 1998) and almost made the top 10 of the UK Singles Chart.